 - has no negative impact on teaching and learning.

-For this reason, researchers need to apply to conduct research in Queensland state schools or other state education sites, or to access departmental data.
+Researchers need to apply to conduct research in Queensland state schools or other state education sites, or to access departmental data.
+Please refer to the

 Advertising research in schools